jimmy0303/jimmy0303.github.io/hw5.1/index.md

 ### Visualization 1: Choropleth Map

+**What's visualized:**
-**What's visualized**: This map shows the total number of Bigfoot reports per state from 2000-2022.
+This map displays the total number of Bigfoot reports per state from 2000–2022.

-**Design choices**:
+**Design choices – Encodings:**
-- Geographic encoding using state boundaries
-- Quantitative color encoding (blue scale) for report counts
+- **Geographic encoding:** State boundaries represent spatial locations.
+- **Quantitative encoding:** Report counts are represented using a blue sequential color scale.
-- Tooltip interaction showing state names and exact counts
+- **Tooltip:** Hover interactions reveal the state name and the exact number of reports.

+**Design choices – Colormaps:**
+A blue sequential colormap was chosen because its darker shades intuitively indicate higher counts, making patterns of intensity easy to spot.

-**Data transformations**:
+**Data Transformations:**
-- Grouped raw data by state
+- The raw data is grouped by state to compute total report counts.
-- Mapped state names to FIPS codes for geographic joining
+- State names are mapped to FIPS codes for accurate geographic joining.
-- Filtered to include only 2000-2022 data
+- The data is filtered to include only records from 2000 until 2022.

-**Color scheme**: Blue sequential scale was chosen to represent increasing report counts intuitively.
+---

 ### Visualization 2: Temporal Line Chart

+**What's visualized:**
-**What's visualized**: This interactive chart shows yearly report counts for selected states.
+This interactive line chart shows the annual count of Bigfoot sightings for a selected state.
+Users can choose a state from a dropdown, which dynamically updates the chart.

+**Design choices – Encodings:**
+- **Temporal encoding:** The x-axis (years) is treated as an ordinal sequence.
+- **Quantitative encoding:** The y-axis shows the number of reports.
+- **Interactive filtering:** A dropdown menu lets users select the state of interest.

-**Design choices**:
+**Design choices – Colormaps:**
-- Line encoding for temporal trends
-- Ordinal x-axis for years
-- Quantitative y-axis for counts
-- State selection dropdown
+A single color (steel blue) is used for the line to maintain visual clarity and focus, avoiding distraction with multiple colors.

-**Data transformations**:
+**Data Transformations:**
-- Extracted year from date strings
+- The date strings are converted into year values.
-- Grouped counts by state and year
+- Data is aggregated by state and year to compute annual counts.
-- Filtered out invalid dates

-**Interactivity**:
-- Dropdown selector allows users to choose different states
-- Enables comparison of temporal patterns between regions
-- Helps identify outlier years for specific states
+- Invalid date entries are filtered out to ensure a clean time series.

+**Interactivity:**
+The chart employs a parameter-driven dropdown that updates the displayed state.
+This interactivity allows for easy comparisons of temporal patterns and helps highlight outlier years.

+---

 ### Data Sources and Analysis